sbtourist/terrastore-cloj/README.md

-# Terrastore Clojure Client API - Version 0.1.0
+# Terrastore Clojure Client API - Version 0.2.0

 Terrastore Clojure Client provides easy to use APIs for accessing the [Terrastore](http://code.google.com/p/terrastore/) NOSQL store.
 You can use it in two different ways:

-* Chainable.
 * Bookmarkable.

-**Chainable** APIs can be used to interact with a Terrastore Server by chaining function calls as follows:

-    ((((terrastore "http://127.0.0.1:8080") :bucket "bucket") :key "1") :get)

-The most relevant part of the piece of code above is the _(((terrastore "http://127.0.0.1:8080") :bucket "bucket") :key "1")_ call which will access the Terrastore Server at _http://127.0.0.1:8080_, and the provided bucket (_bucket_) and key (_1_).
+* Nestable.

-**Bookmarkable** APIs can be used to store a reference to a Terrastore Server connection, a bucket and a key, by simply "breaking" the chain above as follows:
+**Bookmarkable** APIs can be used to store a reference to a Terrastore Server connection, a bucket and a key, for later reuse:

     (def my-server (terrastore "http://127.0.0.1:8080"))
     (def my-bucket (my-server :bucket "bucket"))